gustaveroussy/sopa/docs/getting_started.md

 pip install -e ".[snakemake,cellpose,baysor,tangram]"
 ```

-Now, follow our [snakemake tutorial](../tutorials/snakemake) to get started.
+Now, follow our [snakemake tutorial](../tutorials/snakemake) to run your first pipeline.

 !!!
 Note
     You can also use a separate environment for `snakemake`.
 In this case, you don't need to install the `'snakemake'` extra when installing `sopa`.
 But you may still need to install other extras, for instance `'cellpose'` if you plan to run Cellpose.